Picoodi/Science/README.md

 # Science
-A directory where i post different mathematical and physical projects
+A directory where i post different mathematical and physic projects